metrumresearchgroup/cic-2017/README.md

 that allowed us to not only read about their models but to also use those models.

-**Population Pharmacokinetic and Pharmacodynamic Model- Based Comparability Assessment of a Recombinant Human Epoetin Alfa and the Biosimilar HX575**
+<a name="epo"></a> **Population Pharmacokinetic and Pharmacodynamic
+Model- Based Comparability Assessment of a Recombinant Human Epoetin Alfa and the Biosimilar HX575**

 -   Xiaoyu Yan, MS, Philip J. Lowe, PhD, Martin Fink, PhD, Alexander Berghout, PhD, Sigrid Balser, PhD, and Wojciech Krzyzanski, PhD